-The Debt Service Fund contains all interest and principal payments for the County's debt obligations, including administrative costs in connection with such borrowings, and accounts for NIFA sales tax set-asides.
+The Debt Service Fund contains all interest and principal payments for the County's debt obligations, and accounts for NIFA sales tax set-asides.
 Because the County charges debt service payments to specific projects in departments, the Debt Service Fund is entirely supported by revenues transferred from other funds.